stijn-dejongh/lovecraft_public_domain/raw_converts/fb.md

 expression I was sure he had seen and heard as much as I, if not a great deal more.
 I whispered what I had experienced, and he bade me to remain as quiet and receptive as possible.

-  &ldquo;Don&rsquo;t move,&rdquo; he cautioned, &ldquo;for in these rays   we
-are able to be seen as well as to see.
-I told you the servants left, but I didn&rsquo;t tell you   how.
-It was that thick-witted housekeeper&mdash;she turned on the lights downstairs after I had warned her not to, and the wires picked up sympathetic vibrations.
-It must have been frightful&mdash;I could hear the screams up here in spite of all I was seeing and hearing from another direction, and later it was rather awful to find those empty heaps of clothes around the house.
-Mrs. Updike&rsquo;s clothes were close to the front hall switch&mdash;that&rsquo;s how I know she did it.
+   "Don't move, " he cautioned,  "for in these rays   we are able to be seen as well as to see.
+I told you the servants left, but I didn't tell you   how.
+It was that thick-witted housekeeper--she turned on the lights downstairs after I had warned her not to, and the wires picked up sympathetic vibrations.
+It must have been frightful--I could hear the screams up here in spite of all I was seeing and hearing from another direction, and later it was rather awful to find those empty heaps of clothes around the house.
+Mrs. Updike's clothes were close to the front hall switch--that's how I know she did it.
 It got them all.
-But so long as we don&rsquo;t move we&rsquo;re fairly safe.
-Remember we&rsquo;re dealing with a hideous world in which we are practically helpless.&nbsp;.&nbsp;.&nbsp;.
+But so long as we don't move we're fairly safe.
+Remember we're dealing with a hideous world in which we are practically helpless. . . .
-  Keep still!&rdquo;
+  Keep still! "

-  The combined shock of the revelation and of the abrupt command gave me a kind of paralysis, and in my terror my mind again opened to the impressions coming from what Tillinghast called &ldquo;  beyond  &rdquo;.
+  The combined shock of the revelation and of the abrupt command gave me a kind of paralysis, and in my terror my mind again opened to the impressions coming from what Tillinghast called  "  beyond   ".
 I was now in a vortex of sound and motion, with confused pictures before my eyes.
 I saw the blurred outlines of the room, but from some point in space there seemed to be pouring a seething column of unrecognisable shapes or clouds, penetrating the solid roof at a point ahead and to the right of me.
-Then I glimpsed the temple-like effect again, but this time the pillars reached up into an a&euml;rial ocean of light, which sent down one blinding beam along the path of the cloudy column I had seen before.
+Then I glimpsed the temple-like effect again, but this time the pillars reached up into an aërial ocean of light, which sent down one blinding beam along the path of the cloudy column I had seen before.
 After that the scene was almost wholly kaleidoscopic, and in the jumble of sights, sounds, and unidentified sense-impressions I felt that I was about to dissolve or in some way lose the solid form.
 One definite flash I